tarce/IntroEngineering/README.md

   <tr>
     <td rowspan="4">Mac</td>
     <td>STUXNET.app</td>
-    <td rowspan="2">Download the appropriate file.
+    <td rowspan="2">Download.
 Set execute permissions as shown in class.
 Open the terminal and navigate to the script location.
 Execute the script by typing: ./&gtname_of_script&gt.sh, where &ltname_of_script&gt is the name of the script you downloaded.</td>
   </tr>
   <tr>
     <td>loop.app</td>